stephenjohnlimb/boot/K8s.md

 will create a DNS entry for that service.
 Kubernetes then deals with traffic coming into that service and distributes it to one the pods that runs on one of your nodes.

-So from within the Kubernetes cluster you have a build-in DNS mechanism (within your namespace), just use the service name you gave your service.
+So from within the Kubernetes cluster you have a built-in DNS mechanism (within your namespace), just use the service name you gave your service.

 Now to address services in other namespaces (decide if that's a good or a bad idea yourself), you can